runwayml/learn/docs/how-to/local-gpu.md

 1. You must be using Runway on Linux (Tested on Ubuntu 18.04)
 1. You must have an NVIDIA GPU that supports CUDA (see a full list of supported GPUs [here](https://www.geforce.com/hardware/technology/cuda/supported-gpus))
 1. You must have a recent version of the NVIDIA Linux drivers (Drivers can be downloaded from [NVIDIA's website directly](https://www.geforce.com/drivers) or from your package manager.
 You must have a driver version recent enough to support CUDA 9, 9.2, and 10.
 See this [version compatibility matrix](https://github.com/NVIDIA/nvidia-docker/wiki/CUDA#requirements) to make sure your drivers are up to date.)
-1. You must have [NVIDIA Docker](https://github.com/NVIDIA/nvidia-docker) installed
+1. You must have [`nvidia-docker2`](https://github.com/NVIDIA/nvidia-docker/wiki/Installation-(version-2.0)) installed

 This tutorial assumes you've already completed steps 1 and 2.
-We'll walk you through installing the latest NVIDIA drivers for your graphics card as well as installing and configuring NVIDIA Docker so that local runway models can take advantage of your GPU hardware.
+We'll walk you through installing the latest NVIDIA drivers for your graphics card as well as installing and configuring `nvidia-docker2` so that local runway models can take advantage of your GPU hardware.

 In this tutorial, we'll be installing these dependencies on Ubuntu 18.04.
 If you are using a different distribution or version, the logical steps will still apply, but the detailed commands will be different.